danstowell/smacpy/README.md

 It will train a model using the wavs, and then test it on the same wavs.
 This can be a useful test that the script is working;
 however, remember that for proper evaluation you must test using files independent from the training files.

+To train and test on different folders, you can run it like this:

+	python smacpy.py -t trainwavs -T testwavs

 Usage example 2: from your own code
 -------------